These roads are set to be closed in Worthing, Shoreham, Littlehampton and beyond in the next two weeks

 Horsebridge Hill, Wisborough Green: Carriageway pothole repairs.
 Road Closure.
 West Sussex Highways – January 31 to January 31

-Wallage Lane, Worth: Carriageway pothole repairs.
+Guildford Road To Becket Road, Worthing: Lay ducting in footway to link existing BT Boxes to facilitate spine cabling works.
 Road Closure.
-West Sussex Highways – January 28 to January 28

-Guildford Road To Becket Road, Worthing: Lay duct in footway to link existing BT Boxes to facilitate spine cabling works.
-Road Closure.
 BT – February 3 to February 14

-Railway Approach, Worthing: Closure for safety whilst building is demolished.
+Littlehampton Road Eastbound, Worthing: Carriageway pothole repairs.
 Road Closure.
-Mclaughlin And Harvey – June 3 to December 18

-Titnore Lane, Worthing: Carriageway pothole repairs.
-Road Closure.
-West Sussex Highways – February 4 to February 4
+West Sussex Highways – February 10 to February 10